DillaDJ/GDTag/README.md

 ## Known issues
 ### Dupliced objects with tags will reference the same tag.
-Since [b]Tags[/b] are Resources, a workaround is removing the reference in the new object under the scene file after duplication otherwise editing it will result in unwanted changes on the original object.
+Since **Tags** are Resources, a workaround is removing the reference in the new object under the scene file after duplication otherwise editing it will result in unwanted changes on the original object.